Incentives Program

 If you already participate in grassland bird-friendly land management by delaying the cutting of your hay or summer pasture stockpiling, or would like to participate without receiving financial incentives, please complete this form.
 We would love to learn more about your property, your experience managing your land, and grow our network of grassland bird-friendly landowners, farmers and land managers!

-With funding support from the Cornell Land Trust Bird Conservation Initiative and the National Fish & Wildlife Foundation, VGBI is able to offer monetary incentive payments to farmers willing to adopt one (or both) of the following best management practices, which encourage an abundance and diversity of bird species.
-Birds provide important ecosystem services that directly improve the resiliency of working landscapes.
+With funding support from the Cornell Land Trust Bird Conservation Initiative and the National Fish & Wildlife Foundation, VGBI is able to offer monetary incentive payments to farmers willing to delay their first spring cutting of hay, stockpile summer forage for livestock on select fields, or both practices, in an effort to protect the critical nesting season for Virginia’s grassland birds.

-VGBI’s incentives program targets farmers interested in adopting delayed spring haying and/or summer pasture stockpiling into their long-term production goals but who might be hesitant about the financial risks involved.
-VGBI’s incentives program offers up to $35 per acre to offset the initial costs of piloting these best management practices.
+This program targets farmers who are interested in one or both of these practices, but might be hesitant about the financial risks of making that change.
+Farmers are compensated $35/acre to offset the costs of piloting these best management practices.

 Delayed Spring Haying